 Discounting can be tricky.
 Though you may sacrifice profit on individual products and sales, it could potentially earn you more revenue overall if it drives in more business and/or if customers also purchase non-discounted items that they might not otherwise.

 Before offering a discount, carefully consider your revenue, inventory, and shipping costs.
 Run plenty of “what if” scenarios, and crunch the numbers to see what is feasible for both your budget and your fulfillment capabilities.

 Size Up the Competition

 Take a look at similar online stores.
 Take note of best practices you should borrow and ways that you can differentiate your strategy and surpass theirs.
 Make sure that whatever incentives you adopt fit within your budget, and that you have the inventory to support them.

 Decide on a Deal

-There are many ways to incentivize shoppers: Free or discounted shipping, percent or money off, buy-one-get-one-free, discounted or free gift with purchase.
+There are many ways to incentivize shoppers: free or discounted shipping, percent or dollars off, buy-one-get-one-free, discounted, or free gift with purchase.
 Each has its advantages and disadvantages.